Diff-Net: Image Feature Difference based High-Definition Map Change Detection for Autonomous Driving: Method

 \subsection{Feature encoding and Difference}

 Given both the rasterized images embedded with local map information and online camera images, we aim to extract meaningful features from them, yielding two parallel feature extraction pipelines in our implementation.
 They are shown in pink and green colors in Figure~\ref{fig:diff-net}.
-We adopt a shallow 11-layers CNN network with stride=2 as the encoder to increase its receptive field for the rasterized images.
+We adopt a shallow 11-layers CNN to increase its receptive field for the rasterized images, where the convolution strides of the 3rd, 6th, and 8-11th layers are 2, and others are 1.
 The size of the convolution kernel is $3\times3$, and the number of channels is shown in Figure~\ref{fig:diff-net}.
 It is verified to be sufficient for feature extraction from these relatively clean images.
 For feature extraction of online camera images, we use DarkNet-53 from YOLOv3~\cite{redmon2018yolov3} because of its well-balanced accuracy and inference speed.

 As we mentioned earlier, a conventional approach directly cross-compares object detection results against existing map elements to infer possible changes.
 Note that it is not a trivial problem since missing or redundant elements and localization noises make them not necessarily a group of one-to-one comparisons in most cases.
 Inspired by this process, we employ a deep neural network (DNN) that transforms comparisons in instance space to feature space, denoted as the parallel cross difference (PCD) network, as shown in Figure~\ref{fig:detailed-diff-net}.
 Specifically, the PCD module calculates the difference between the two extracted features.
 Its output features pass through 4 convolution layers and are then processed by a feature decoder (FD), finally producing change detection results.
 This design leverages deep learning networks' powerful capabilities that they can generalize well in solving complicated problems.
 Our experiments also demonstrate that the proposed method achieves better performance, as shown in Section~\ref{sec:experiment}.